Navigating the topography of desire

 I can't get no satisfaction, ‘cause I try and I try and I try and I try

 Why is desire so insatiable?
 Why shouldn’t it suffice to hear the words “I love you” spoken as a mere statement of fact?
-Instead, we must experience loving behavior over and over again, as though each time it evaporates even as it enters into the abyss of our longing.
+Instead, we crave to experience love over and over again, as though each time it evaporates into some interminable abyss of longing.
 Desire is a strange thing.
 Unending.
 Enthralling.

 Lacan argues that desire arises out of the fact that the world around us, including our biological drives, never fits neatly into the categories we use to symbolize it.
 There is always a gap between our needs and the way we come to represent them in the mind.
 On this account, the insatiability of desire stems from our incapacity to genuinely articulate the drives that give rise to the experience of longing.
 The fact that we tend toward desiring behavior even after acquiring the things we think we want leads to an ever-fleeting search for new objects to stand in for this basic and fundamental lack.